Bahadirozen51/NF1-Smart-Redirector-Model/README.md

 ## 🎯 Project Overview & Core Hypothesis
 This repository explores a novel bio-nanotechnology paradigm: **Programmable RNA-Protein Control Platform**.
 Moving beyond the classical RNAi (DNA → mRNA → Protein) gene silencing paradigm, this project investigates the structural potential of a de novo designed **RNA Aptamer-like miRNA fragment** to directly intercept and allosterically modulate oncoprotein cascades at the structural level.

-* **Target Cascade:** Oncogenic KRAS hyperactivation (Switch I / Switch II hotspots).
+* **Target Cascade:** Oncogenic KRAS hyperactivation induced by upstream loss-of-function variations.
-* **The Vector:** Ionizable Lipid Nanopartices (LNPs) augmented with a 5 kDa mPEG-NHS Molecular Armor to ensure systemic stability and maximize endosomal escape.
+* **The Vector:** Ionizable Lipid Nanoparticles (LNPs) engineered with a 5 kDa mPEG-NHS Molecular Armor intended to improve systemic stability and potentially enhance endosomal escape.

 ---

+## 🧬 Biological Rationale: The NF1-KRAS Axis
+The fundamental therapeutic premise of the Smart-Redirector model is anchored in restoring homeostatic pathway control after the disruption of natural tumor suppression mechanics:

+1. **The NF1 Brake Mechanisms:** The *NF1* gene encodes Neurofibromin, a critical Ras-GAP (GTPase-Activating Protein) that drives active KRAS-GTP down to its inactive KRAS-GDP state.
+2. **Loss-of-Function Cascade:** Loss or inactivation of NF1 obliterates this GAP-mediated catalytic switch, leaving KRAS permanently locked in its active configuration, triggering uncontrolled down-stream proliferation via the MAPK (RAF-MEK-ERK) pathway.
+3. **Allosterik Restoration:** The engineered *Smart-Redirector* RNA transcript acts as a structural surrogate, bypassing the missing Ras-GAP machinery by docking directly onto active KRAS configurations to sterically/allosterically disrupt downstream effector recruitment.

+---

 ## 💻 Phase 1: In Silico Modeling & Structural Geometry
-Initial computational investigations utilizing **AlphaFold 3** multimer configurations and local geometric analysis pipeline indicate that the engineered *Akilli_Saptirici_miRNA* transcript exhibits structural compatibility with the effector-binding interfaces of KRAS mutations (G12C, G12D, G13D).
+Initial computational investigations utilizing **AlphaFold 3** multimer configurations and a local geometric analysis pipeline indicate that the engineered *Akilli_Saptirici_miRNA* transcript exhibits spatial complementarity with the effector-binding interfaces of critical KRAS mutations (G12C, G12D, G13D).

-* **Binding Geometry:** Structural topology snapshots suggest a potential hydrogen-bonding envelope operating at an approximate **2.85 Å** boundary scale at the target pockets.
+* **Binding Geometry:** Structural topology snapshots suggest putative hydrogen-bond-compatible geometries in the **~2.85 Å** range at the target pockets.
-* **Academic Limitation:** Static molecular docking scores are indicative of spatial complementarity rather than functional inhibition.
-Comprehensive 500+ ns Molecular Dynamics (MD) trajectories, root-mean-square deviation (RMSD) profiles, and MM-PBSA binding free energy ($\Delta G_{binding}$) calculations are ongoing to confirm conformational stability and overcome solvent-effect limitations.
+* **Academic Limitation:** Static molecular docking scores are indicative of geometric fit rather than functional inhibition.
+Comprehensive 500+ ns Molecular Dynamics (MD) trajectories, root-mean-square deviation (RMSD) profiles, and MM-PBSA binding free energy ($\Delta G_{binding}$) calculations are ongoing to analyze conformational stability under dynamic solvent conditions.

 ---